CentreSecuriteIA/textbook/docs/Chapters/02 - Risks Landscape/2-Risk-Aggravators.md

 As a prosaic example, consider a standoff between AI systems similar to the Cold War between the U.S. and the Soviet Union.
 If they failed to handle such a scenario well, they might cause nuclear war in the best case and far worse if technology has further advanced at that point.

 Some might be optimistic that AIs will be so skilled at bargaining that they will avoid these failures.
 However, even perfectly skilled negotiators can end up with catastrophic negotiating outcomes ([source](https://web.stanford.edu/group/fearon-research/cgi-bin/wordpress/wp-content/uploads/2013/10/Rationalist-Explanations-for-War.pdf)).
 One problem is that negotiators often have incentives to lie.
-This can cause rational negotiators to disbelieve information or threats from other parties—even when the information is true and the threats are sincere.
+This can cause rational negotiators to disbelieve information or threats from other parties even when the information is true and the threats are sincere.
 Another problem is that negotiators may be unable to commit to following through on mutually beneficial deals.
 These problems may be addressed through verification of private information and mechanisms for making commitments.
 However, these mechanisms can be limited.
 For example, verification of private information may expose vulnerabilities, and commitment mechanisms may enable commitments to mutually harmful threats.

-As of 2024, despite significant advancements in AI, there is a clear lack of adequate preparation for the potential risks posed by AI.
+As of 2024 there is a clear lack of adequate preparation for the potential risks posed by AI despite its significant advancements.
 This lack of readiness stems largely from the issue's complexity, a significant gap in public understanding, and a divide in expert opinions on the level of risks that AI poses.

 Many AI researchers have issued warnings, but their impact has been limited due to the abstract and complex nature of the problem.
 The AI safety issue is not readily tangible to most people, making it challenging to grasp the potential risks and envision how things could go wrong.
 Similarly, the field of AI safety suffers from an “awareness problem” that climate change, for instance, does not.

 Moreover, there's a notable divide among experts.
 While some, like Yann LeCun, believe that AI safety is not an immediate concern, others argue that AI development has outstripped our ability to ensure its safety ([source](https://time.com/6266923/ai-eliezer-yudkowsky-open-letter-not-enough/)).
 This lack of consensus leads to mixed messages about the urgency of the issue, contributing to public confusion and complacency.

-Furthermore, the discourse about AI safety has been clouded by politics and misconceptions.
+Furthermore, the discourse on AI safety has been clouded by politics and misconceptions.
 Misinterpretations of what AI safety entails, as well as how it's communicated, can lead to alarmism or dismissive attitudes ([source](https://www.lesswrong.com/posts/tP75xLX7pddtMsT8v/alignment-is-hard-communicating-that-might-be-harder)).
-Efforts to raise awareness about AI safety can inadvertently result in backlash, or be co-opted into broader political and cultural debates.
+Efforts to raise awareness about AI safety can inadvertently result in backlash or be co-opted into broader political and cultural debates.

 Finally, the allure of AI advancements can overshadow their potential risks.
 For instance, the SORA text-to-video model's impressive capabilities may elicit excitement and optimism, but this can also distract from the substantial safety concerns the development of AGI could raise.